n8n-io/n8n-docs/docs/integrations/builtin/credentials/splunk.md

 To configure this credential, you'll need:

 - An **Auth Token**: Once you've enabled token authentication, create an auth token in **Settings > Tokens**.
 Refer to [Creating authentication tokens](https://docs.splunk.com/Documentation/Splunk/9.2.1/Security/CreateAuthTokens){:target=_blank .external-link} for more information.
 - A **Base URL**: For your Splunk instance.
-This should include the protocol, domain, and port.
-For example: `https://localhost:8089`.
+This should include the protocol, domain, and port, for example: `https://localhost:8089`.
 - **Allow Self-Signed Certificates**: If turned on, n8n will connect even if SSL validation fails.

 ## Required capabilities